ShathaAlota1b1/SOC-Home-Lab/docs/Day1-Environment-Setup.md

 - Installed Microsoft Sysmon.
 - Applied a Sysmon configuration file.
 - Enabled TCP Receiving Port (9997) in Splunk Enterprise.
-- Configured the Universal Forwarder to send data to Splunk Enterprise.
+- Configured the Universal Forwarder to forward data to Splunk Enterprise.